w3c/testtwf-website/events/kits/event-kit.md

 # Test the Web Forward Event Kit

-## Getting Started
+<h2 id="getting_started">Getting Started</h2>
 If you have hosted any event in the past, you know that hosting a <em>successful</em>
 event takes a lot of time, effort and coordination.
 Planning in advance is critical as is follow up after the event, so be sure to allocate sufficient lead time and overall time.

 This kit will help guide you as you come up with a plan but we also ask that you post to the W3C [public-testtwf-planning][planning] mailing list and let everyone know that you are going to host an event.
 We can and want to help you throw a successful event!

-## Initial Planning
+<h2 id="initial_planning">Initial Planning</h2>
 We recommend that you start <strong>THREE</strong> months prior to your target date.
 You may be able to be successful in a shorter amount of time with more support but it will be much more stressful.

 ### Determine the details

 The best way to sketch out your event is to start with answering the following questions.
 You can then start your planning process based on your answers to them.
-We've included some templates and materials [templates][below] that can help in this process.
+We've included some templates and materials [below][templates] that can help in this process.

 1. What are the goals of your event?
 Educational?
 Number of tests contributed?
 Number of tests cases reviewed?
 Awareness of the movement?
 Something else?
 2. Is there a reasonable expectation that there will be experts available to help out at the event?
 For example, is there a W3C working group meeting in the same place/dates?